TonnyL/Latticify/README.md

 + Try to clean the project and rebuild it.
 + If none of the solutions above, file an issue or email me.

-## Contributions💪
+## 💪 Contributing
 Discussions and pull requests are welcomed.
-The [GitHub Contributors Page](https://github.com/TonnyL/Latticify/graphs/contributors) has an entry in the App.

-## License📚
+## 📚 License
 Latticify is under an MIT license.
 See the [LICENSE](LICENSE) file for more information.